photogabble/osx-mouse-battery-monitor/results/README.md

 * The eleventh batch of batteries [_Duracell Plus Power Alkaline AA_](storage-duracell-plus-power-aa-5.csv) lasted 4.39 weeks (30 days).
 The mouse was largely left on and very occasionally switched off for transportation while working from home.
 * The twelfth batch of batteries [GP Ultra, Alkaline AA](storage-gp-ultra-alkaline-aa-1.csv) lasted 4.98 weeks (34 days.)
 The mouse was largely left switched on.
 * The thirteenth batch of batteries [GP Ultra, Alkaline AA](storage-gp-ultra-alkaline-aa-2.csv) lasted 6.02 weeks (42 days.)
 It was left switched off for just over one week over Christmas.
+* The fourteenth batch of batteries [GP Ultra, Alkaline AA](storage-gp-ultra-alkaline-aa-3.csv) lasted 3.32 weeks (23 days.)
+The mouse was largely left switched on and got a _lot_ of use.

 ## Resource: